haliliceylan/MUT4SLX/README.md

 ## Features

 - Mutation generation: Apply a set of predefined mutation operators to the model.
-- Test execution: Run test cases against both the original model and the generated mutants.
-- Mutation analysis: Calculate mutation scores, count killed mutants, and identify survived mutants.
-- HTML report generation: Generate an HTML report summarizing the mutation analysis results.
+- CVS output generation: Generate an CSV output summarizing the mutations.
-- Visualization: Visualize the mutation analysis results using bar charts.

 ## Getting Started